jadecobra/python_tdd_exercises/source/how_to/index.rst

 what is next?
 *************************************************************************************

-:ref:`Would you like to setup your computer the way I set mine up for development<how I setup my computer for development>`
+:ref:`Would you like to setup your computer the way I set mine up for development?<how I setup my computer for development>`